uliw/esbmtk/docs/manual/manual-3.rst

 Seawater and Carbon Chemistry
 -----------------------------

 ESBMTK provides several classes that abstract the handling of basin geometry, seawater chemistry and air-sea gas exchange.
+See ``Boudreau2010.py`` `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_ for an actual example how these classes are used to define a model.

 Hypsography
 ~~~~~~~~~~~